See Netflix’s first high-end fashion line

 Netflix creates binge-worthy content.
-But starting this summer, the tech giant will try its hand at producing luxurious ball gowns.
+But starting this summer, the tech giant will make a foray into luxurious ball gowns.

 Netflix is collaborating with Halston, the American luxury brand, to create a 10-piece capsule collection of gowns priced between $995 and $1,595.
 The looks—available for preorder in June—are inspired by archival designs featured in the new Netflix biopic about Roy Halston Frowick, the designer who launched the fashion house in 1968.
-The show, created by Ryan Murphy, premiered on Netflix last week.
+The show, executive produced by Ryan Murphy, premiered on Netflix last week.
 If you fall in love with a dress you see on-screen, you’ll be able to own it.

 It’s not the first time Netflix has explored the world of fashion.
 In 2019, it partnered with H&M to create a line of clothes that replicated looks from the hit show Stranger Things.
 With this Halston collection, Netflix is testing the waters in high fashion.